golang-leipzig/golang-leipzig.github.io/content/posts/meetup-10-invitation.md

 The global [coronavirus
 pandemic](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic)
 puts limitations on all aspects of societal life.
-During our last meetup, [two people were infected](https://www.ecdc.europa.eu/sites/default/files/styles/is_large/public/images/novel-coronavirus-cases-EU-UK-29-03-2020%20.jpg.png) in Germany, as of this announcement, we are at
+At the time of our last meetup, [two people were infected](https://www.ecdc.europa.eu/sites/default/files/styles/is_large/public/images/novel-coronavirus-cases-EU-UK-29-03-2020%20.jpg.png) in Germany, as of this announcement, we are at